Andros-Spica/CAA-Angourakis-et-al-2021/README.md

 NOTE: the text corresponding to the audio is available in the 'speaker view' by pressing 'S'.

 **Authors**
-Angourakis, Andreas

-Bates, Jennifer

-Baudouin, Jean-Phillipe

-Giesche, Alena

-Walker, Joanna

-Ustunkaya, M. Cemre

-Wright, Nathan

-Singh, Ravindra N.

-Petrie, Cameron A.
+**Angourakis, A.**, Bates, Jennifer, Baudouin, J.-P., Giesche, A., Walker, J., Ustunkaya, M.C., Wright, N., Singh, R.N., Petrie, C.A.

 For more information on authors and project: https://www.arch.cam.ac.uk/research/projects/two-rains